On This Page

 Technology that converts scanned documents, PDFs, and images into editable, searchable digital text using pattern recognition and AI algorithms.
+OCR represents a foundational capability within intelligent document processing systems and forms the basis for downstream data extraction and document analysis workflows.

 Overview